 As we’ve seen, misinformation and CBD-related scams can be a problem.
-If you are not savvy enough, you could risk buying a product that is harmful to your health, or at least does not deliver the benefits you’re looking for.
+If you are not savvy enough, you could risk buying a product that is harmful to your health or does not deliver the expected benefits.

 So let’s look at what you can do about it:

 1. Understand the terminology

-There are a number of specific terms when it comes to CBD and other cannabis-related products, and you need to know what they mean in order to understand product information.
+There are several specific terms when it comes to CBD and other cannabis-related products, and you need to know what they mean to understand product information.

-Of course, this won’t protect you from scammers who are deliberately trying to mislead you.
-However, being clear of the terminology does help to make sure you are not confusing the different types of products and ingredients.
+Of course, this won’t protect you from scammers deliberately trying to mislead you.
+However, being clear about the terminology does help ensure you are not confusing the different ingredients and types of CBD.